AljoschaMeyer/pavo-bootstrap/reference.md

 ## Appendix B: Precise Definition of `(quasiquote v)`

-TODO, refer to the reference implementation for now.
+Refer to the reference implementation for now.
+Sorry =/

----

-TODO `require` (dynamic linking, *not* loading)